This post may contain affiliate links. Please read our disclosure policy.

 What to serve with Mongolian beef

-With the delicious ginger and garlic sauce homemade Mongolian beef comes in, it’s perfectly paired with rice – I especially like it with a fragrant jasmine or nutty brown rice.
+With the delicious ginger and garlic sauce homemade Mongolian beef comes in, it’s perfectly paired with rice – I especially like it with a fragrant jasmine rice or nutty brown rice.
 Alternatively, try with a delicious Lo Mein noodles or your favorite veggies; grilled broccoli and bok choy are especially good.
 Or, try it with a simple green salad or some sauteed snap peas for a super easy lunch.

 Storing leftovers